Year 6 2023 - 2024

 Welcome to Year 6

-All children become role models and leaders for other children in school and can volunteer for important roles such as: Play Leaders, School Councillors, Peer Mentors and Befrienders.
+All children become role models and we encourage children to become leaders for other children in school.
+They can volunteer for important roles such as: Play Leaders, School Councillors, Sport Crew Organisers and Well-being Champions.

 Importance of Year 6

 As previously mentioned, children take SAT tests at the end of year 6.
 These are national tests taken by children throughout the country and results are reported in the press, to show achievement of all schools.
 There are three tests which are Reading, Mathematics and Spelling, Grammar and Punctuation (SPAG).
 Children are assessed for writing, but this is through teacher assessment and moderation, rather than a test.